 We believe that intelligence and intimacy are soulmates, not adversaries.
 We hope to show this in everything we do.

-The Salome Institute of Jungian Studies offers seminars and salons on mythology, archetypal studies, and depth psychological ideas as they pertain to the recovery and honoring of the feminine -- for the sake of humanity's continuation, nature's well being, and an enhanced quality of life for all.
+The Salome Institute of Jungian Studies offers seminars on mythology, archetypes and depth psychology as the ideas pertain to the recovery and honoring of the Feminine -- for the sake of beauty, humanity's continuation, nature's well being, and an enhanced quality of life for all.

 This work is grounded in the depth psychology of Carl Jung, ideas born from a lifelong devotion to the unconscious and a recognition that the reclamation of soul in his life meant a reclamation of the feminine in his psychology.
 His hard won lessons are the lessons we all need right now.